Aadarsh-2003/Backend_Traini8_Aadarsh/README.md

 Training Center Registry API:

-It is a Spring Boot application for registering and managing Government-funded Training Centers.
+This is a Spring Boot application for registering and managing Government-funded Training Centers.
+It provides REST APIs to create and retrieve training center details with proper validations, exception handling, and database persistence using Hibernate JPA and MySQL.

 PREREQUISITES :
 -> Java 17 or higher